Contents hide

 Q: Why do tortiglioni ridges spiral?

-The spiral ridges come from the extrusion process and help the sauce travel around the tube instead of sliding straight off.
+The spiral ridges result from the extrusion process and help the sauce travel around the tube rather than slide straight off.
 This creates a more even coating.

 Q: What sauces work best with tortiglioni?